Claude E. Welch: Early years and education

+Career

-Following medical school, Welch began an internship at Massachusetts General Hospital (the MGH).
-As an intern, Welch was able to observe and work with eminent surgeons.
-At the end of his internship, Welch became an assistant resident of the East Service.
-As an assistant resident of the East Service, he worked with Dr. Arthur Allen.
-This marked the beginning of their mentor-mentee relationship.
+Welch began an internship at Massachusetts General Hospital (MGH) after medical school.
+He worked as an assistant to Dr. Arthur Allen.
 Following the end of his residency, Allen offered Welch a five-year position as his assistant.

-It is funny to note, that Welch was not certified to practice surgery until 1939 – a full seven years after he graduated medical school.
-This is because the American Board of Surgery did not come into existence until 1937.
-Welch was actually only the 101st surgeon to be certified by this board.
-Prior to the 1930s, there had been little oversight of the medical community, but that began to change as the 20th century progressed.
-Indeed, the requirement for certification was only the beginning.
+It is worth noting that Welch was not certified to practice surgery until 1939 – seven years after he graduated medical school.
+This is because the American Board of Surgery did not exist until 1937.
+Welch was the 101st surgeon to be certified by this board.
+Before the 1930s, there had been little oversight of the medical community, but that began to change as the 20th century progressed.
 Many more regulations would come some of which Welch would have a role in forming.